MultiTonic/thinking-dataset/prompts/02_most_recent_work.md

   - Everything is clear and ready for the next set of instructions.

 **Your response to this query will only be:** `**Ready To Code!** 🚀`

+## Notes for Next Session

+1. **Pending Issues**: Ensure we address any unresolved issues from today’s session.
+2. **Performance Optimization**: Focus on optimizing the performance of the `load` command.
+3. **New Features**: Consider potential new features we can add to improve the user experience.
+4. **Code Review**: Plan a thorough code review to ensure code quality and maintainability.
+5. **Team Feedback**: Collect and discuss feedback from the team on recent changes and new features.
+6. **Documentation**: Update and refine documentation based on today’s work and any new insights.